megaoptim/rapid-cache/readme.txt

 Sure, we added the following functions:

-    rapidcache_get_version(), // Returns the plugin version
     rapidcache_clear_cache(), // Clear current site cache
     rapidcache_clear_post_cache($post_id),  // Clear single post cache
     rapidcache_clear_url_cache($url), // Clear url cache
-    rapidcache_wipe_cache(),  // Clear entire cache (all sites if multisite) rapidcache_purge_expired_cache() // Clear only the expired cache files, leaving the valid intact.
+    rapidcache_wipe_cache(),  // Clear entire cache (all sites if multisite) rapidcache_purge_expired_cache() // Clear only the expired cache files, leaving the valid intact. rapidcache_get_version(), // Returns the plugin version
+    rapidcache_get_options(); // Returns the saved plugin options

 = Where can i find more details or guides about the plugin? =

-We have a <a href="https://github.com/megaoptim/rapid-cache-kb">"Knowledge Base"</a> page with gudes and some more FAQs
+We have a <a href="https://github.com/megaoptim/rapid-cache-kb">Knowledge Base</a> page with gudes and some more FAQs

 = What happens if a user logs in?
 Are cache files used then? =